 The Christmas season is supposed to be the most wonderful time of the year.
 Yet, are you not feeling very festive?
 In fact, are you feeling sad or depressed?
 You’re not alone.
 This is actually quite common around the holidays, and here are 6 tips to beat depression during the holidays.

 1. Eat clean.
 Good nutrition is vital to feeling well.
 Incorporate lots of fruits and vegetables into your meals.
 This one is easier said than done, but as much as possible, avoid the temptations of sugar, soda, coffee, grains, dairy products and simple carbohydrates.
 While they may initially give you a quick energy boost, they are always followed by a dramatic drop in energy and can cause fatigue and depressed moods.

 2. Get plenty of sleep.
 A tired body means a tired mind which can definitely dampen your moods.
 A good night’s sleep is crucial for restoring energy and rejuvenating your mind and body.
 Know your limitations and learn how to say no when you need time to rest.
 Plan well and don’t overwork or overbook yourself.

 3. Get up and move.
-Exercise helps your body release endorphins, which are the feel-good hormones in your brain.
+While you may not feel like doing anything, exercise actually helps your body release endorphins, which are the feel-good hormones in your brain.
 Take a brisk walk outside to get your body moving.

 4. Don’t forget to take your vitamins.
 The nutrients in vitamins and minerals are vital for you to feel well, both mentally and physically.
 These will help you keep up with your busy holiday schedule.
 Vitamin D, magnesium, B vitamins and omega-3’s in fish oil are the most important because they support your mood.